anaclumos/extracranial/Brain/Memex/Linear README.md

 ## The Past _(how we got here)_

 Computers are not magic in themselves.
-It’s the software that runs on them, the interaction between bits and atoms, that makes them magical.
+It's the software that runs on them, the interaction between bits and atoms, that makes them magical.

-> The early pioneers of modern computing described computers as “dream machines”
+> The early pioneers of modern computing described computers as "dream machines"

 We look back at these magical moments with nostalgia.
 What happened to them?